 We stopped to eat late in the day.
 In this lonely town there was one place serving food to outsiders, and I had lukewarm tofu soup with lots of ginger.
 It was awful and I ate it all.
 The memory of that meal, my last meal for nearly two weeks, would put me off ginger for more than twenty years.

 Over the next few hours I became deathly ill.
-I later found out that I had contracted dysentery AND this was compounded by, duh, altitude sickness.
+I later found out that I had contracted dysentery AND this was compounded by, duh, altitude sickness (newer, super detailed information here).
 After leaving this town, equipped with my gift of some pretty virulent bacteria, our bus proceeded to break down on some desolate and windswept portion of what was now a snow-covered desert.
 I proceeded to severe diarrhea.
 Thinking back, I’m glad they did not throw me out of the bus to die in that frozen wasteland.
 The bus had emptied a bit so I had a seat to myself.
 Maybe that was enough distance from my quiet suffering.
 Maybe dead passengers were not much of a resume builder.
 The bus was eventually restored enough to keep moving, and because it did not really stop at all after that, I took to shitting in my sleeping bag.

 I commemorated the two-inch accumulation of snow from the frozen desert that collected on the seat back in front of me with a photograph (which I was unable to find in my negatives despite a concerted effort).
 Being deathly ill did not at any point stop me from taking photographs.
 By the afternoon of the third day, having spent some extremely unpleasant quiet time at altitudes over 17,000 feet, we descended into the Qaidam Basin, and approached the edge—or perhaps the dirty fingernail—of Chinese civilization: Golmud.
 Golmud was the then-terminus of the rail line, and the path for me to Shanghai, my ship to Japan, and the waiting, warm, and lonely arms of my girlfriend.